 For some of your bills, you may have to pay a set amount.
 Others — including credit cards and other accounts that allow you to carry a monthly balance—may allow for flexibility in payment amounts.

-Ideally, the full balance due on all your bills would be paid every billing cycle.
-This is not always possible though.
+Ideally, the entire balance due on all your bills would be paid every billing cycle.
+This is not always possible, though.

-For those who opt into carrying over their balances from month to month (some people do so because they are unable but others choose it as an option), paying more than the minimum can help save money by avoiding interest charges or reduce debt quicker through fast repayment timeframes.
+For those who opt into carrying over their balances from month to month (some people do so because they are unable to, but others choose it as an option), paying more than the minimum can help save money by avoiding interest charges or reducing debt quicker through fast repayment timeframes.

 Automate As Many Bills As Possible

-You can make your life much easier by paying bills automatically and having the online bill taken care of by having them sent to your email account instead of paper bills.
+You can make your life much easier by paying bills automatically and having the online bills taken care of by sending them to your email account instead of paper bills.

-You might also consider setting up automatic transfers from savings for mortgage repayments because once this is in place there’s no more paperwork!
+Consider setting up automatic transfers from savings for mortgage repayments because once this is in place, there’s no more paperwork!

-This works the best for fixed expenses.
-It works for variable expenses, also but you just need to have a closer eye on those numbers.
+This works best for fixed expenses.
+It works for variable expenses, also, but you just need to have a closer eye on those numbers.

 Why Keeping Track Of Bills And Expenses Matters

-It is important to pay your bills on time.
-This can reduce stress, save you money and enable you to get lower-interest credit in the future.
+It is essential to pay your bills on time.
+This can reduce stress, save you money, and enable you to get lower-interest credit in the future.

-By doing this habitually by paying them before they are due will also make it easier for those who have a hard time budgeting their finances because when I had trouble with my finances sometimes I forgot about what day things were due which caused me more anxiety than necessary because I didn’t know if they were paid or not.
+Doing this habitually by paying them before they are due will also make it easier for those who have a hard time budgeting their finances; when I had trouble with my finances, sometimes I forgot about what day things were due, which caused me more anxiety than necessary because I didn’t know if they were paid or not.

-Not only will there be financial consequences like paying interest or collecting late fees on top of what was already owed, but these could also have an impact on your credit score.
+Not only will there be financial consequences like paying interest or collecting late fees on top of what was already owed, but these could also impact your credit score.

-That said, taking care of overdue payments isn’t always easy while juggling all the other things going on in life; especially if those obligations include raising kids or taking care of a household.
+That said, taking care of overdue payments can be challenging while juggling all the other things in life, especially if those obligations include raising kids or taking care of a household.

-What you don’t want to do is bury your head in the sand hoping that “it all works out somehow.”
+What you don’t want to do is bury your head in the sand, hoping that “it all works out somehow.”
 The first thing to do when late bills start adding up is put yourself on a budget while paying off any late payments with an eye toward the future by building up a cash cushion.
+Then, you can start setting up financial goals, such as building an emergency fund or adding money to savings accounts.

-Many of us know what it takes to get back into good standing when we fall behind on bills.
+Many know what it takes to get back into good standing when we fall behind on bills.

 Eliminate As Many Bills As Possible By Being Debt Free